We had a holiday yesterday in Belgium. The weather was nice: sunny, although somewhat cold, and windy. Good weather for a long walk.

 - Belgium has older conventional power plants that are not that flexible in powering up or down.
 They kept producing energy while wind and solar also performed very well.

 Last year it was the same story.
-Too much production in too short time frame.
+Too much production in a too short time frame.
 The Netherlands and Germany were contacted, but they apparently had the same problem.
-At the last minute, France agreed to import surplus power, saving our grid in the meanwhile.
+At the last minute, France agreed to import some surplus power, again saving our grid in the meanwhile.

 And yes, Belgium paid to be able to export that energy (there was no demand for it).
 But now comes the sad part.
 Belgium imports a lot of energy from abroad.
-This time we should have more than enough wind and solar to keep up for the demand.
-No?
-No, although there was an overproduction during some parts of the day, in the morning and evening there wasn’t much wind or sun.
+Shouldn’t we have more than enough wind and solar to keep up for the demand this time?
+Well, no. Although there was an overproduction during some parts of the day, in the morning and evening there wasn’t much wind or sun.
 Apparently, that day we paid both ways.
-We paid to import electricity because we didn’t have enough of it at the beginning and the end.
-And on the peak output we paid to export it because we had too much of it and needed to protect our grid.
+We paid to import electricity because we didn’t have enough of it at the beginning and the end and at peak output we paid to export some of it because there was too much production and needed to protect our grid.

-How do you call this…free wind…free solar…or something?
-And another thing, at this moment wind and solar are minor energy sources in our country.
+How do you call this … free wind … free solar … or something?
+At this moment, wind and solar are minor energy sources in our country.
 We escaped fairly unharmed this time.
 But what if we increase our renewables to let’s say 20% (the goal imposed by Europe)?
 If we don’t drastically change our grid by then, I don’t dare to think about what could happen.